BMW 8 Series (E31): 830i

-The 830i was a prototype that did not reach production.
+The 830i was a proposed variant that did not reach production.
 As the potential entry-level model, the 830i was to use the 3-litre V8 with 160 kW from the 530i and 730i, known internally as the M60B30.
 Eighteen cars were produced, thirteen of which had an automatic gearbox fitted.
 The model was dropped in favour of the 840Ci and almost all of the 18 cars were dismantled; one car is in a BMW museum.